Home Made Diet Considerations

 - Without sufficient Vitamin D (which must be received through animals with hair/fur) the minerals all act “drunk” and get lost in the body (calcium/phosphorus/magnesium...) which increases the likelihood of problems with the kidney's (stones/crystals), bones, thyroid, parathyroid, pituitary, spleen, etc. Supplementing with non-synthetic Vitamin D, coupled with natural, non-synthetic Vitamin K, can prevent as well as break up urinary stones/crystals.

--Synthetic Vitamin D calcifies the heart and is used as the primary ingredient in rat poison and synthetic Vitamin K is a known to contribute to allergic reactions, weakened immune systems, toxic reactions in liver cells and inducing hemolytic anemia... which is why we Fish Stock as a whole food version rather than using synthetics
+-Synthetic Vitamin D calcifies the heart and is used as the primary ingredient in rat poison and synthetic Vitamin K is a known to contribute to allergic reactions, weakened immune systems, toxic reactions in liver cells and inducing hemolytic anemia... which is why we like Fish broth as a whole food version rather than using synthetics

 - It is also a great source of easily absorbable macro and trace minerals that trigger metabolic enzymes which enhance the healing process.